In today’s globalized and increasingly complex world, the nexus between Diplomacy and Anti-Corruption efforts is now more important than ever.

 The United Nations Institute for Training and Research (UNITAR) and the International Anti-Corruption Academy (IACA) joined forces to offer a rigorous, diverse, and innovative anti-corruption and diplomacy curriculum.
 It reflects a variety of academic disciplines necessary for providing comprehensive insight into compliance systems, economics, ethics, digital and cyber diplomacy, international law, and many more.
 Essential skills for an international career such as leadership, cross-cultural communication, negotiation skills, and public speaking are at the core of the curriculum.

-Programme delivery is campus-based and virtual live interaction, with the first module taking place at the UNITAR Headquarters in Geneva, Switzerland, ensuring effective knowledge transfer and the immediate applicability of the knowledge and skills acquired.
+Programme delivery is based on virtual live interaction, with one summer module taking place at the UNITAR Headquarters in Geneva, Switzerland, ensuring effective knowledge transfer and networking opportunities that go beyond graduation.

-- Contribute to the prevention of and the fight against corruption
+- Contribute to the prevention of and the fight against corruption;

-- Develop, strengthen and use research, drafting, and analytical skills
+- Develop, strengthen and use research, drafting and analytical skills;

-- Interact with and develop a strong network of international professionals who can assist them both during and after their studies
+- Interact with and develop a strong network of international professionals who can assist them both during and after their studies;

 - Apply acquired skills, knowledge and tools in their respective careers and fields of work.